Florida · Short-Term Rental Compliance

 $500–$1,000 per day

-⚠ This summary is preliminary — we’re verifying against the current Orlando ordinance.
-Always confirm with the city before filing.
+⚠ This summary is preliminary — we’re still verifying it against the current Orlando ordinance.
+Treat every line as a starting point and confirm with the city before filing or accepting bookings.

 ?